The perfect African adventure - celebrating my birthday in a canoe on the Zambezi River and getting married at the magnificent Victoria Falls!

-Dinner was good - a 3 course meal starting with soup, followed by freshly caught bream (a fresh water fish of the Zambezi) and apple crumble for desert.
+Dinner was good - a 3-course meal starting with soup, followed by freshly caught bream (a freshwater fish of the Zambezi) and apple crumble for dessert.

 Returning well fed and watered, with over 100 digital images of an unforgettable sunset, we were transferred back to the hotel stopping to marvel at a solitary elephant silhouetted against the night sky in the national park.

 My Birthday Begins - the gift of a leopard sighting